cniemann0/motion/README.md

 # motion

-The server component of a real-time smartphone motion data framework.
+A framework that allows the real-time control of Python applications with smartphone motion data.